Code Beauty Salon Brings Fresh Approach to Hair Care

 By Janell Williams

-Columbus residents got a firsthand look at how federal dollars are improving their city during Thursday’s CDBG Bus Tour, part of National Community Development Week.
+Columbus residents got a firsthand look at how federal dollars are improving their city during a CDBG Bus Tour, part of National Community Development Week, on April 24.

 “I’m amazed to see the programs and the activities going on in the city because I had no idea they had reached this magnitude,” said Sabrina Leonard, a participant on the tour.
 “For my child to see what's happening in our city and have access to fresh, healthy food is a blessing.”